EchoVrHacks/EchoVR-Lagswitchguide/README.md

 ### Lag
 use 9000ms and only outbound
-: you are delayed for everyone else and stunning for example is gonna be 9 seconds delayed
+: you are delayed for everyone else and stunning is gonna be 9 seconds delayed

 ### Known Glitches